j6k4m8/beetsheet/README.md

 ## Controls

 -   `q`: Quit the application
+-   `a`: Add/change album art for current track
+-   `A`: Add/change album art for all selected tracks
+-   `Space`: Select/deselect current track
+-   `s`: Save changes to files

 ## Features

 -   Display music files in a spreadsheet format showing Artist, Album, and Title
 -   Navigate through your music files in a simple interface
+-   Album art management:
+    -   Browse for and add cover art to individual tracks
+    -   Batch add the same cover art to multiple selected tracks
+    -   Preview album art in the terminal interface
+    -   Supports common image formats (JPG, PNG)

 ## Development